Compare House Insurance

 - If you are looking to estimate the rebuild cost of your home or an investment property, our house insurance calculator explains everything you need to know.

-- Well known insurers such as AA Insurance, AMI, AMP, Initio, State, Trade Me, Tower and Warehouse Money all sell house insurance.
+- Well known insurers such as AA Insurance, AMI, AMP, Initio, State, Trade Me and Tower all sell house insurance.

 - We obtained quotes for nine properties in locations all over New Zealand.